charlax/dotvim/README.md

     $ git status # check if nothing else is staged for commit
     $ git commit -m "added vim-latex plugin"

+Don't forget to add it to the `README.markdown` file!

 Upgrading all plugins
 ---------------------